Related posts and pages

 Why do Japanese tea cups not have handles?

 You are supposed to appreciate the tea with all your senses by feeling the heat and the texture of the pottery.
-Also, Japanese tea isn’t made with boiling water, so there’s no danger of burning yourself on it.
+Also, Japanese tea isn’t made with boiling water, so there’s no danger of burning yourself on the cup even without a handle.

 Why is sake sometimes spelt with an accent on the E?

 Why are beer TV commercials usually set at night but happoshu ads set during the day?

 I hadn’t noticed this one until I read it in the Japan Times, but it does seem to be true.
 Are happoshu drinkers all daytime drinkers??

 Why the pub in Narita town called the Barge Inn?

-Not the most common British pub name, and no canals near by at all, so this one kept we wondering for a while.
+Not the most common British pub name, and no canals near by at all, so this one kept me wondering for a while.
 Turns out it’s supposed to be the Japanese pronunciation of “Virgin”, the airline whose pilots’ drinking place it was set up as.

 Why do tiny akachochin bars need a karaoke machine- surely everyone could hear you sing anyway?

 Why is it so normal to have both beer and other drinks like sake in one night of drinking?

 Beer is the only drink considered informal enough to break the ice, perhaps because you can swig it, but can make you bloated if you are eating too (which is usual).

 Why do the Japanese eat soba when they move house (hikoshi soba)?